 Once you have your cleaning solution, you’ll need something to gently wipe away the loosened debris.
 Cotton balls or soft gauze pads are perfect for this task.
 They are absorbent and gentle enough for the visible parts of your dog’s ear.
 It’s also a great idea to have a clean, dry towel handy to protect your clothes and furniture from any solution your dog might shake out.
 And don't forget the most important tool of all: high-value treats!
 Having delicious rewards on hand will help create a positive association with ear cleaning for future sessions.

-What Not to Use When Cleaning Your Dog's Ears
+What to Avoid When Cleaning Your Dog's Ears

 Knowing what not to use is just as critical as knowing what to use.
 Never use cotton swabs (like Q-tips) inside your dog’s ear canal.
 It’s incredibly easy to accidentally push wax and debris deeper into the ear, which can lead to impaction or even damage the eardrum.
 According to the Merck Veterinary Manual, this is one of the most common and dangerous mistakes owners make.
 Stick to wiping only the parts of the ear you can easily see.
 Also, avoid any DIY solutions, alcohol-based wipes, or anything not explicitly formulated for canine ears, as these can cause painful irritation and inflammation.